|

 Grants & Awards |

-Regular Grant Requests and Materials Submit with materials attached (.PDF preferred) to Grants and Research Chair, Benjamin Guyer at benjamin.m.guyer@gmail.com.
+Regular Grant Requests and Materials Materials to submit (.PDF preferred) to Dr. Benjamin Guyer (benjamin.m.guyer@gmail.com).

-Robert W. Prichard Award Application and Materials Submit with materials attached (.PDF preferred) to [link added when submissions are open].
+Robert W. Prichard Award Application and Materials Materials to submit (.PDF preferred) to [linked when submissions are open].

 Christy Baty – MA candidate at University of Nebraska at Kearney, to research the role of embroidered book bindings in women’s religious lives in early modern England.